Testing & Tracing

 - Results in 28-48 hours, depending on volume of tests

-- This location is a partnership with Curative, funded by the Texas Division of Emergency Management
+- This location is run a partnership with Curative, and run by the state’s Texas Division of Emergency Management

 - Open to the general public